gkgaurav31/spring/23-dynamic-pages-thymeleaf.md

 }
 ```

 > If we directly access `http://localhost:8080/home` now, we will get HTTP 400 (Bad Request).
 A request parameter is mandatory by default.
-If the client doesn’t provide a value for it, the server sends back a response with the status HTTP "400 Bad Request."
+If the client doesn't provide a value for it, the server sends back a response with the status HTTP "400 Bad Request."
 If you wish the value to be optional, you need to explicitly specify this on the annotation using the optional attribute: `@RequestParam(optional=true)`

 ![Alt text](images/request-param-color.png)